Tanzania profile - Timeline

 2008 January - Central Bank Governor Daudi Ballali is sacked after an international audit finds the bank made improper payments of more than $120m (£60m) to local companies.

-2008 February - President dissolves his cabinet following a corruption scandal which forced the premier and two ministers to resign.
+2008 February - President Kikwete dissolves cabinet following corruption scandal which forced the prime minister and two ministers to resign.

-2009 November - Opposition party in Zanzibar, the CUF, ends boycott of the island's parliament ahead of upcoming elections.
+2009 November - Main opposition party in Zanzibar, Civic United Forum, ends five-year boycott of the island's parliament ahead of upcoming elections.

 2010 July - Tanzania joins its neighbours in forming a new East African Common Market, intended to integrate the region's economy.